f. xlsimport()

 =A1.xlsimport@b()

-@b option works to remove blank rows before or after the Excel content during reading.
+@b option works to remove blank rows before or after the Excel content during reading and use the first record as titles.

 Return a sequence of sequences: